SupersonicBathroomRug/Sudoku_Project/README.md

 ```
 py sudoku.py
 ```
 Type `help` for available options.
 Note that the last option (with an empty command) is just hitting enter, which attempts to solve the given sudoku puzzle.
-Prior to this options can be set with input such as `k-optimization=true`/`k-opt=true`, `ip-time-limit=10`/`ip-t=10`.
-Note that most of this is quite forgiving and has multiple abbreviation options.
+Prior to this settings of the solver can be changed with inputs such as `k-optimization=true`/`k-opt=true`, `ip-time-limit=10`/`ip-t=10`.
+Commands are quite forgiving and has multiple abbreviation options.

 Try hitting enter, entering `proof` and `stats`, and then `playback` to run through the proof step by step with illustrations of the board state with pencilmarks included.

-`ban <cells> <values>` and `set <row> <column> <value>` can be used to make 'Deus-ex' steps if the solver cannot progress and you see that a given field cannot/has to contain a given number.
-Note that if 'Deus-ex' step is wrong the solver can only detect the puzzle is unsolvable in obvious cases such as there being no valid number for a field, or no valid field for a number in an area.
+`ban <cells>: <values>` and `set <row> <column> <value>` can be used to make 'Deus Ex' steps if the solver cannot progress and you see that a given field cannot/has to contain a given number.
+Note that if you enter incorrect information in a 'Deus Ex' step the solver can only detect the puzzle is unsolvable in obvious cases such as there being no valid number for a field, or no valid field for a number in an area.

 # Abridged Problem Statement
-The original problem was to solve a sudoku such that in one step you are only able to view the values in k fields.
-More specifically do this by creating a list of subsets of fields and loop over these subsets, trying to write numbers into new fields based on only that subset.
+The original problem was to solve a sudoku such that in one step you are only able to view the values in `k` fields.
+More specifically, do this by creating a list of subsets of fields and loop over these subsets, trying to write numbers into new fields based on only the already filled cells in that subset.

-Notice that this is a lot closer to the way people solve a sudoku than how it is more easily done using a dfs or an IP solver, even though pencilmarking numbers into fields is not allowed.
+This is a lot closer to the way people solve a sudoku than how it is more easily done using a dfs or an IP solver, even though pencilmarking numbers into fields is not allowed.

 *Instead of doing this our group decided to write a sudoku solver that emulates a human solve as closely as possible, also giving a proof of unicity.
 The problem statement inspired the feature of k-optimization*